 #1.)
 The Bundle

-If you purchase the Niche Site Profits course (previously known as the Fat Stacks Bundle, you’ll get 13 courses.
+If you purchase the Niche Site Profits course (previously known as the Fat Stacks Bundle), you’ll get 17 mini-courses.
 Here’s a screenshot of them all:

 Yikes – that’s a lot!

-It can be a bit overwhelming when you first log in, but fortunately Jon recently added a “Start Here” Module that gives a logical order (and timeline) in which to take the courses.
+It can be a bit overwhelming when you first log in, but fortunately, Jon added a “Start Here” Module that gives a logical order (and timeline) in which to take the courses.

 As I mentioned earlier, depending on where you are in your journey, some of these mini-courses may not be immediately useful to you.